A Financial Education for Kids… Asset or Liability?

 Why Financial Education for Kids Matters

 Robert Kiyosaki, famously known for his book Rich Dad Poor Dad, has often pointed out that children need a financial education — and that they are unlikely to receive a complete financial education from school alone.
+You can learn more about his approach to money education at Rich Dad.

 A balance sheet has two main sides: assets and liabilities.
 When kids understand the difference between the two, they can begin to ask better questions before they spend their money.